CesiumGS/3d-tiles/specification/Styling/README.md

 }
 ```

+### Defining variables

-Commonly used expressions may be stored in a `defines` object.
-If a variable references a define, it gets the result of the define's evaluated expression:
+Commonly used expressions may be stored in a `defines` object with a variable name as a key.
+If a variable references the name of a defined expression, it is replaced with the result of the referenced evaluated expression:
 ```json
 {
     "defines" : {